 REBUILDING A HILLSIDE WITH CALIFORNIA NATIVE PLANTS

-The soil we plant today on the Bernal Cut was once deep inside Bernal Hill, so it doesn’t absorb water easily and is prone to erosion.
-Planting native grasses like purple needlegrass and red fescue on the steep hill that stretches down to San Jose Avenue builds large root systems that control soil erosion, support low water use and stabilizes the man-made hillside of the Bernal Cut.
+The soil we plant today on the steep slopes of the Bernal Cut was once deep inside the Hill – mostly clay and serpentine – with less organic matter than the topsoil so it doesn’t absorb water easily.
+Planting native grasses like purple needlegrass and red fescue on this hillside that stretches down to San Jose Avenue builds large root systems that control soil erosion, support low water use and stabilizes the man-made hillside of the Bernal Cut.